This information will prepare you for magnetic resonance imaging (MRI).

 An MRI is a test that uses strong magnetic fields to produce pictures of the inside of your body.
-It is used to see the type, size, and location of tumors.
-It is also used to check your response to certain treatments.
+It’s used to see the type, size, and location of tumors.
+It’s also used to check your response to certain treatments.

-Preparing for Your MRI
+Before Your MRI

 - If you have a medical implant or device, ask the doctor who put it in for the exact name and manufacturer.
 If you don’t have this information before your MRI, you may not be able to have it that day.

-- Do not eat anything after midnight the night before
+Do not eat solid foods after midnight the night before your MRI.

 The Day of Your MRI